Isabella d'Este Facts

 When Isabella d'Este was six, she was betrothed to the future fourth Marquis of Mantua, Francesco Gonzaga (1466 - 1519), and met him the next year.
 They were married on February 15, 1490.
 He was a military hero, more interested in sports and horses than in arts and literature, though he was a generous patron of the arts.
 Isabella continued her studying after marriage, even sending home for her Latin books.
 Her sister, Beatrice, married the Duke of Milan, and the sisters visited each other often.

-Isabella d'Este was also close to Elisabetta Gonzaga, her sister-in-law, and wife of Guidobaldo de Montefeltre, duke of Urbino.
+Isabella d'Este became close to Elisabetta Gonzaga, her husbands sister who married of Guidobaldo de Montefeltre, duke of Urbino.

 Isabella d'Este was described as a beauty, with dark eyes and golden hair.
 She was famous for her fashion sense -- her style was copied by noble women throughout Europe.
 Her portrait was painted twice by Titian -- when she was 60 he risked his reputation by painting from an image of her when she was 25 -- and also by Leonardo da Vinci, Mantegna, Rubens and others.